 - Continue to deliver programs that optimize cost efficiency and deliver the greatest value to ratepayers.
-The Phase IV programs have a slightly higher acquisition cost than the Phase III programs,7 primarily due to the loss of residential lighting opportunities, which were some of the least expensive savings.
-To address this, PPL Electric Utilities will continue to seek opportunities to reduce and control program administrative costs: - Offer comprehensive programs that focus on cost-effective measures with high savings and reasonable NTG ratios to all customer segments throughout the service territory. - Emphasize energy efficiency measures with coincident peak demand benefits to achieve demand reduction goals. - Create simple incentive applications in multiple submission formats (such as hard copy mailin, online, and tablet entry by trade allies).
+The Phase IV programs have a slightly higher acquisition cost than the Phase III programs, 7 primarily due to the loss of residential lighting opportunities, which were some of the least expensive savings.
+To address this, PPL Electric Utilities will continue to seek opportunities to reduce and control program administrative costs: - Offer comprehensive programs that focus on cost-effective measures with high savings and reasonable NTG ratios to all customer segments throughout the service territory. - Emphasize energy efficiency measures with coincident peak demand benefits to achieve demand reduction goals.

-6 Cadmus is a 100% employee-owned consulting firm.
+&lt;sup>6 Cadmus is a 100% employee-owned consulting firm.
 For more than 30 years, Cadmus has been helping organizations forecast energy demand and trends, design programs and portfolios to capture the energy savings, and assess achievement of energy savings and demand reduction.

-7 The program acquisition cost is defined as PPL Electric Utilities' total cost to implement the program (including administration and incentives) divided by the annual kilowatt-hours saved.
+&lt;sup>7 The program acquisition cost is defined as PPL Electric Utilities' total cost to implement the program (including administration and incentives) divided by the annual kilowatt-hours saved.

-- Continue to focus on providing personalized and flexible customer service to help ensure customers receive timely feedback to questions, information and educational resources that are directly relatable and immediately applicable, and rapid rebate processing. - Work directly with conservation service providers ("CSPs") that have institutional knowledge of PPL Electric Utilities' market and implementation environment.
-These CSPs will implement comprehensive residential, low-income, and non-residential (small C&I and large C&I) programs and enable PPL Electric Utilities to accomplish several goals: - Provide a smooth a transition from Phase III to Phase IV programs to maximize customer satisfaction and allow seamless distribution of incentives (and savings) for projects that straddle both phases.8 - Create economies of scale associated with cross-program functions (such as the customer call center, rebate processing, market analytics, marketing, website development, and program management). - Facilitate integrated customer engagement across all programs to improve the effectiveness of marketing, customer communications, and cross-promotion of efficiency opportunities, thereby increasing the extent of participation and project comprehensiveness and reducing outreach and recruitment costs. - Provide journey mapping to help identify pain points for PPL Electric Utilities' customers, so it can create an enhanced and effortless customer experience. - Journey mapping will enable PPL Electric Utilities to segment its customers based on distinct characteristics and create customized approaches to their needs. - Implement contracts that tie payments to CSP performance (in terms of costs and savings), ensuring that these providers are accountable for successful program delivery. - Continue to provide automated rebate applications and processing, QA/QC, performance tracking, reporting, and other functions where practical. - Emphasize comprehensive solutions for all customers.
-PPL Electric Utilities' redesigned portfolio will accomplish three tasks: - Offer multiple savings opportunities (in terms of measures, end uses, delivery channels, and incentive mechanisms) in each program. - Provide customers with high-quality energy efficiency education through both digital and traditional print outreach and engagement channels as well as through direct communications with trade allies, CSPs, strategic partners, and PPL Electric Utilities' staff. - Promote the benefits of multiple-measure, comprehensive projects (whole-home and whole-building approaches).
+- Create simple incentive applications in multiple submission formats (such as hard copy mail-in, online, and tablet entry by trade allies). - Continue to focus on providing personalized and flexible customer service to help ensure customers receive timely feedback to questions, information and educational resources that are directly relatable and immediately applicable, and rapid rebate processing. - Work directly with conservation service providers ("CSPs") that have institutional knowledge of PPL Electric Utilities' market and implementation environment.
+These CSPs will implement comprehensive residential, low-income, and non-residential (small C&I and large C&I) programs and enable PPL Electric Utilities to accomplish several goals: - Provide a smooth a transition from Phase III to Phase IV programs to maximize customer satisfaction and allow seamless distribution of incentives (and savings) for projects that straddle both phases. - Create economies of scale associated with cross-program functions (such as the customer call center, rebate processing, market analytics, marketing, website development, and program management). - Facilitate integrated customer engagement across all programs to improve the effectiveness of marketing, customer communications, and cross-promotion of efficiency opportunities, thereby increasing the extent of participation and project comprehensiveness and reducing outreach and recruitment costs. - Provide journey mapping to help identify pain points for PPL Electric Utilities' customers, so it can create an enhanced and effortless customer experience. - Journey mapping will enable PPL Electric Utilities to segment its customers based on distinct characteristics and create customized approaches to their needs. - Implement contracts that tie payments to CSP performance (in terms of costs and savings), ensuring that these providers are accountable for successful program delivery. - Continue to provide automated rebate applications and processing, QA/QC, performance tracking, reporting, and other functions where practical. - Emphasize comprehensive solutions for all customers.
+PPL Electric Utilities' redesigned portfolio will accomplish three tasks: - Offer multiple savings opportunities (in terms of measures, end uses, delivery channels, and incentive mechanisms) in each program.